pedrosdev/odin-landing-page/README.md

-# odin-landing-page
+# Introduction

+Simple landing page built with flexbox layout.

+## Learning goals:

+Get practice building pages with flexbox.

+## Skills:

+ - Flexbox
+ - Git workflow

-Simple landing page built as part of The Odin Project's curriculum
+This project was created as part of the curriculum for The Odin Project.